 The City of Barrie uses electronic spreader controls in all City and contracted equipment.
 The electronic spreader units allow for accurate placement of sand and salt, so that the right amount of material is applied.
 The application rates are based on the current and forecasted weather conditions, the road classification, and other factors including but not limited to slope, speed limits, and bus or emergency routes.
-The electronic spreader controls also allow for downloading of activity information for verification.
-These units are calibrated annually to ensure accuracy.
+The electronic spreader controls are calibrated annually to ensure accuracy.
+In advance of the 2022/2023 winter season, the City implemented a new Automatic Vehicle Locator (AVL) system ("Geotab"), which has the capability of downloading of activity information for verification.